Art, cypresses and beautiful sunsets

 Finding good and affordable hotels in Tuscany can be challenging.
 However, you can often save money by staying just outside the historic city centres.

-Here’s some inspiration for a few of the best value for money accommodation in Tuscany.
+Here’s some inspiration for a few of the best value for money accommodations in Tuscany.

 - Florence: Poggio Baronti B&B – Budget-friendly bed and breakfast that doesn’t compromise on quality, located just outside the centre of Florence.